robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 - Evergreen interviews, e.g *Flirting With Models*: these are podcasts that have been carefully designed to be dense in evergreen information.
 I make notes on these as if they are online courses (i.e textbook-equivalent).
 - “Long-form”, e.g the *History of Rome, Huberman Lab*: as above, I treat these as online courses.

-I use an app called Airr that allows me to make audio highlights: when I hear something interesting, I press a button to record an AirrQuote and if convenient I make a text note (these are optional).
+I use an app called Airr that allows me to make audio highlights; when I hear something interesting, I press a button to record an AirrQuote and if convenient I make a text note (these are optional).

 <center>
 <img src="{{ site.imageurl }}secondbrain2/fwm.png" style="width:45%;"/>